Family of Black man killed by police during 2019 Vancouver traffic stop files wrongful-death lawsuit

 Moreover, it claims their statements after the shooting “were replete with inconsistencies and contradictions.
 They paint a picture of reckless provocation by the officers escalating to chaos during the decisive moments leading to Mr. Carlos Hunter’s death.”

-Those actions included contradictory commands and breaking the passenger window of his vehicle to intimidate Hunter.
-They allegedly told him to unbuckle his seat belt — the release being located on the right side of the driver’s seat — then shooti him for allegedly reaching for a gun that was seen in his right pants pocket, the lawsuit states.
+Those actions included contradictory commands and breaking the passenger window of Hunter’s vehicle to intimidate him.
+They allegedly told him to unbuckle his seat belt — the release being located on the right side of the driver’s seat — then shot him for allegedly reaching for a gun that was seen in his right pants pocket, the lawsuit states.

 The Clark County Prosecuting Attorneys Office found the shooting was legal.